Home

 Documentation first

-Documentation and provenance digitization first; full on-chain trading only where it doesn’t break liquidity.
+Documentation and provenance digitization comes first.
+Full on-chain trading only where it doesn't break liquidity; pitfalls include fragmentation and interoperability.

 Trade documentation